Microsoft SwiftKey

-SwiftKey uses machine learning to predict text inputs, as well as supporting swipe gestures and docking features.

 History

 The company behind SwiftKey was founded in 2008 by Jon Reynolds, Ben Medlock and Chris Hill-Scott.
-Its head office is at the Microsoft offices in Paddington, London, and other offices are located in San Francisco, and Seoul.
+Today, their head office is located at the Microsoft offices in Paddington, London, and their other offices are located in San Francisco, California and Seoul.

-In September 2013, SwiftKey announced a series B finance round totalling $17.5 million and led by Index Ventures, along with Octopus Investments and Accel Partners.
+In September 2013, SwiftKey announced a series B finance round totaling $17.5 million led by Index Ventures, along with Octopus Investments and Accel Partners.

 In May 2014, SwiftKey hired James Bromley as COO.